Domestic flights from $54 each way

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Will it be a trip inland to hike a national park, an animal encounter on Phillip Island, or an adventurous time at the snow?
+Ready to pack your suitcase and head on a trip to Victoria?
+Good choice.
+Will it be a trip inland to hike a national park, an animal encounter on Phillip Island, or even an adventure at the snow.

 Wherever you wind up, remember to check and follow the state's current travel restrictions.
 This includes maintaining good hygiene and social distancing practices and avoiding any COVID-19 hotspots.